 - 3.5.
 Data is available from the existing Alton Towers Resort hotels on the hotel guest volumes.
 The hotels provide accommodation for Park visitors, conference guests and tourists requiring a local base for the regional attractions.
-The existing hotels have a total of 391 rooms together with 61 double lodges and 5 tree houses in the Enchanted Village, a total of 518 rooms, which can be used for double or family occupancy.
-The average number of sleepers per room during 2011 was 2.97.
-Occupancy of 90% is experienced during the peak Park opening period. - 3.6.
+The existing accommodation consists of total of 592 keys as explained in para 1.7.
+The average number of sleepers per room is 3.2.
+Occupancy of 90% is experienced during the peak periods.
+The proposed Pod development will increase the availability by 102 keys (17%) which is in line with the Long Term Plan for the Resort. - 3.6.
 Hotel / lodge guests are permitted to purchase 2 day tickets for the Theme Park alongside their accommodation booking and approximately 52% of hotel guests purchased Theme Park tickets. - 3.7.
-In addition there are hotel / lodge guests that have annual Merlin passes or tickets purchased in other ways that are not recorded but it is estimated that approximately 80 90% of accommodation guests visit the Theme Park during the open season.
-This indicates that up to 1,400 peak day Theme Park visitors could be guests at the available accommodation. - 3.8.
+In addition, there are hotel / lodge guests that have annual Merlin passes or tickets purchased in other ways that are not recorded but it is estimated that approximately 80 90% of accommodation guests visit the Theme Park during the open season.
+This indicates that up to 2,000 peak day Theme Park visitors could be guests at the available accommodation. - 3.8.
 Hotel / lodge visitors can check in from 3.00pm and check out before 11.00am but are permitted to leave their cars in the car park before or after their stay.
-They are permitted to enter the Theme Park at 9.00am in advance of other visitors who are not staying at the site.
-Generally one night accommodation guests will arrive during the afternoon and use the water park and hotel facilities.
+They are permitted to enter the Theme Park at 9.30am in advance of other visitors who are not staying at the site.
+Generally, one night accommodation guests will arrive during the afternoon and use the water park and hotel facilities.
 This assists in reducing the number of vehicle trips arriving at the Resort in the morning peak hours.